tmacro/coredns-consulkv-plugin/README.md

 This plugin enables CoreDNS to use Consul's Key-Value store as a backend for DNS records. \
 It supports both forward and reverse DNS lookups, as well as wildcard entries.

+> [!IMPORTANT]
+> This plugin is still actively being worked on. \
+> Expect possible changes or reworks of how this plugin functions and how the config is structured.
+>
+> Additionally, this README isn't always up-to-date, so not everything mentioned here might work as described.

 ## Features

 - Use Consul KV as a DNS record store